How to Configure Edge Settings in App Platform

 // rest of the response logic

-You can disable an app service’s CDN cache, allowing you to use your own CDN, use SSE, and build MCP servers.
+You can disable an app service’s CDN cache, allowing you to use your own CDN.
+Disabling the cache is required to use SSE or MCP (Model Context Protocol) over GET requests, while POST requests work even with caching enabled.
 To disable the cache, first update your app spec by setting disable_edge_cache to true:

 name: my-app